 5. The School Leader or designee may request that a visitor who has failed to register, or whose registration privileges have been denied or revoked, promptly leave school grounds.
-When a visitor is directed to leave, the School Leader or designee shall inform the visitor that if he/she re-enters the school without following the posted requirements he/she will be guilty of a misdemeanor.
+When a visitor is directed to leave, the School Leader or designee shall inform the visitor that if they re-enters the school without following the posted requirements they will be guilty of a misdemeanor.

-6. Any visitor who is denied registration or has his/her registration revoked may request a hearing before the School Leader or designee on the propriety of the denial or revocation.
+6. Any visitor who is denied registration or has their registration revoked may request a hearing before the School Leader or designee on the propriety of the denial or revocation.